SiliconLabs/bluetooth_mesh_stack_features/network/iv_recovery/README.md

   ![bluetooth_mesh_test_missing](images/bluetooth_mesh_test_missing.png)
   ![bluetooth_mesh_test_installed](images/bluetooth_mesh_test_installed.png)

+  - When everything is configured, build and flash the project
   - Flash the other board with the ```Bluetooth Mesh - SoC Switch CTL``` example
   - If everything went right, you should see the boards booting up
   - If both of the WSTKs are running, provision them into the same network with SiliconLabs's own Bluetooth Mesh Application for Android/iOS.